Canada competition watchdog fines Japan's Toyo Tire

-TORONTO (Reuters) - Canada’s Competition watchdog said on Wednesday it has fined Japanese car and truck tire maker Toyo Tire & Rubber Co (5105.T) C$1.7 million for its alleged participation in an international bid-rigging conspiracy.
+TORONTO, Dec 9 (Reuters) - Canada’s Competition watchdog said on Wednesday it has fined Japanese car and truck tire maker Toyo Tire & Rubber Co C$1.7 million for its alleged participation in an international bid-rigging conspiracy.

-The Competition Bureau said the bid-rigging conspiracy is tied to the supply of anti‑vibration components to Toyota Motor Corp (7203.T).
+The Competition Bureau said the bid-rigging conspiracy is tied to the supply of anti-vibration components to Toyota Motor Corp.

 The independent Canadian law enforcement agency that ensures businesses operate competitively said its investigation found that between June 2004 and August 2006, Toyo engaged in secret pacts with other suppliers of anti-vibration parts in response to requests for quotes issued by Toyota for certain Corolla, RAV 4 and Lexus models.